 Now that Twitter has the added pressure to please its investors and provide a return on their investment, here are 5 predictions on the direction the platform is going.

 The company has already become a staple of the average American’s process for finding breaking news.
 There is a lot of money to be made if Twitter can find a way to take ownership of the content news stories or leverage a way to license the ability to different sources.

 2. Company attempts to become a player in the business communication space by offering new suite of (paid) tools

 A business’s ability to reach its employees quickly and at scale can be a huge competitive advantage.Twitter has proven that they can get any message out to the masses, so it would be interesting if they enter this new space.

 This would be a huge change from the core setup of the business.
 We’ve seen it over the past few years with added images, videos, increase in message character length, etc., the Twitter feed is getting more and more cluttered.

 There is a limit to how much advertising dollars can be made if a company is limited to 140 characters.
-For example, some businesses like this one may have products that are very descriptive or require additional imagery.
+For example, some businesses may have products that are very descriptive or require additional imagery.
 If advertisers are only allowed 140 characters, how much detail can actually be provided?